Skip to main content

 Blackjack Switch

-Even though players can switch cards from one hand to another, it should be noted that these two hands are separate and they should be played as such.
-In this version, all players receive their first two cards face up and they can choose to switch the top cards or hold them instead.
+Even though players can switch cards from one hand to another, it should be noted that these two hands are separate and should be played as such.
+In this version, all players receive their first two cards face up and can choose to switch the top cards or hold them instead.
 Some casinos offer Multi-Hand Blackjack Switch, meaning that players have the chance to play with up to five hands.

 Blackjack Switch Strategy Chart